PTC-Education/RPi-EdgeMicroserver/README.md

 <a name="properties"/>

 This repository is broken down into LSR (Lua Script Resource) templates for configuring a Raspberry Pi RemoteThing.

 ---
 ## High Level Communication Structure:

-When you start the EMS (Edge MicroServer) on the Raspberry Pi, you are creating your own
+When you start the EMS (Edge MicroServer) on the Raspberry Pi, you are creating your own RemoteThing that is registered with your Thingworx instance.
+This connection over the AlwaysOn protocol will allow users to utlize their GPIO and custom code remote through Thingworx services and properties.
+The below image is a diagram displaying the connection flow showing the bi-directional communication.

 ![alt text](https://github.com/PTC-Education/RaspberryPi-EMS-Lua-Python/blob/main/rpi_alwaysOn_thngwrx.png)